Anatomy of a SYN-ACK Attack

 options [mss 1380], length 0

 SYN-ACK attackers are reliant on the TCP configurations of their reflectors and how they handle their TCP connections.
 This means that attackers are limited in what they can reflect to the victim.
-Researchers at Akamai spent time testing against several TCP enabled services exposed on machines across the Internet to see what combination of TCP flags & options might result in the most impactful attack scenarios.
-We'll cover some attack scenarios, how they differ, and how attackers may leverage SYN-ACK attacks in the future.
+Researchers at Akamai spent time testing against several TCP-enabled services exposed on machines across the internet to see what combination of TCP flags and options might result in the most impactful attack scenarios.

-Testing was conducted using different variations of TCP options.
-The goal of testing was to be able to identify the options that could reliably be used and result in a larger SYN-ACK response from randomly chosen servers around the Internet.
-The options that could be used by an attacker resulting in larger SYN-ACKs are Maximum Segment Size (MSS), Timestamp (TS) , Selective ACK (SAckOK), Window Scale (WScale), & TCP Fast Open (TFO) cookies.
+We conducted the testing by using different variations of TCP options.
+The goal of testing was to be able to identify the options that could reliably be used and result in a larger SYN-ACK response from randomly chosen servers around the internet.
+The options that could be used by an attacker resulting in larger SYN-ACKs are maximum segment size (MSS), timestamp (TS), selective ACK (SAckOK), window scale (WScale), and TCP fast open (TFO) cookies.

 Simply by using valid options, an attacker could consume roughly 62% more bandwidth than with a minimal SYN packet (72 bytes vs. 44 bytes).
-Utilizing these options, headers diminish the amplification ratio (10% amplification becomes 6-7%); however, it is still possible to achieve amplification by simply omitting the MSS option, as it will be set in transit regardless of the attacker sending it or not.
+Using these options, headers diminish the amplification ratio (10% amplification becomes 6%–7%); however, it is still possible to achieve amplification by simply omitting the MSS option, as it will be set in transit regardless of whether the attacker sends it (Figure 4).

 20:51:46.333671 IP (tos 0x0, ttl 64, id 1, offset 0, flags [none], proto TCP (6), length 68)